mozilla/donate.mozilla.org/docs/Metrics.md

 ## Instrumentation (Google Analytics)

-We load Google Analytics on all of our fundraising web pages, via [index.jsx](https://github.com/mozilla/donate.mozilla.org/blob/master/pages/index.jsx#L16).
-This is the standard Universal Analytics tracking tag, which gives us default data about page views [code](https://github.com/mozilla/donate.mozilla.org/blob/master/public/js/ga.js).
+We load Google Analytics on all of our donate web pages, via [index.jsx](https://github.com/mozilla/donate.mozilla.org/blob/master/pages/index.jsx).
+We're using the standard [Universal Analytics](https://support.google.com/analytics/answer/2790010?hl%3Den) tracking tag, which gives us default data about pageviews [code](https://github.com/mozilla/donate.mozilla.org/blob/master/public/js/ga.js).

-We also want to track some more specific information related to fundraising so that we can measure the impact of our fundraising campaigns and efforts.
+We also want to track some additional information specific to our fundraising so we can measure the impact of our campaigns and efforts.

 ### Revenue Goal Tracking